-It may help to ask yourself this question: do you prefer to be a leader or a manager?
+It may help to think in these terms: Do you prefer to be a leader or a manager?
 Leaders facilitate problem solving in a group and help the group find their own solutions.
 Managers control the process and look for prescribed outcomes.
 In reality, good teachers go back and forth between the two roles.
 But if you are hesitant to release control over your students, you may want to avoid projects or start small until you feel comfortable and skilled in project leadership.

-As a leader, your job is to help each student produce a superior product by facilitating learning.
+As a leader, it is your job to help students each produce a superior product by facilitating student learning.
 As students gather data and progress in their problem solving, they will encounter obstacles and opportunities.
-At the heart of successful PBL is your ability to support and direct students (or conversely, your ability to let them struggle with a problem or information as they search out answers and solutions).
-This requires interpersonal and communication skills, as well as the ability to define the agenda for the class and push a project through to a successful conclusion.
-It also includes being sensitive to the fact that students finish work at different rates, with different abilities, aptitudes, and learning styles.
+At the heart of successful project based learning is your ability to support and direct students (or conversely, your ability to let them struggle with a problem or information as they search out answers and solutions).
+This requires interpersonal and communication skills, as well as the ability to define the agenda for the class and push through a project to a successful conclusion.
+It also includes being sensitive to the fact that students finish work at different rates, and that students with different abilities, aptitudes, and learning styles.